coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 ---
 ## Problem

-You are writing a new calculator library using CoffeeScript code and you want to verify it functions as expected.
+You are writing a simple calculator using CoffeeScript and you want to verify it functions as expected.
 You decide to use the <a href="http://pivotal.github.com/jasmine/" target="_blank">Jasmine</a> test framework.

 ## Discussion

-When using the Jasmine test framework, you write tests in a spec that describe the expected functionality of the code to be tested.
+When using the Jasmine test framework, you write tests in a specification (spec) file that describes the expected functionality of the code to be tested.

-For example, we expect our calculator will be able to add and subtract both positive and negative numbers correctly.
+For example, we expect our calculator will be able to add and subtract and will function correctly with both positive and negative numbers.
 Our spec is listed below.

 {% highlight coffeescript %}